Anatoly-Antipov/QuantumOperations/README.md

 7. **ExampleDecomposer.ipynb** - Jupyter notebook with a demo of decomposer

 8. **OrderFindingResourceAnalysis.ipynb** - Jupyter notebook with resource analysis for order finding using decomposer

+NOTE: library was built using pennylane version 0.20.0